niccolo-bucciantini/XNS4.0/documentation/source/files_outputs.md

 # Files and outputs

 Here is a list of all the files and subroutines included int the XNS package, together with a brief description of what they do and how they operates.
-We start with the fortran90 files of the code (with extension .f90), then we describe the output files produced by a run (with extension .dat), and we conclude with the IDL (Interactive Data Language) files needed for visualization (with extension .pro).
+We start with the Fortran 90 files of the code (with extension *.f90*), then we describe the output files produced by a run (with extension *.dat*), and we conclude with the Python 3 files needed for visualisation (with extension *.py* or *.ipynb*, for use in Jupyter).
 The code must run in double precision for convergence.
-The Makefile is provided for both the gfortran (GNU) and Ifort (Intel) compilers.
-Precompiler options are: serial (standard XNS run, with no overall convergence on a specific quantities, it generates the executable XNS-s ) and nwtrps (load the version of XNS with Newton- Rapshon scheme, generating the executable XNS-nr ).
+The *makefile* is provided for the gfortran (GNU) compiler.
+For more info on the compilation of XNS, see section "Compiling XNS".

 ## Files